Photo courtesy of Wild & the Moon Wild

 With a few curated stops along your route, you'll uncover the myriad charms of this district at the northern end of Le Marais.

 For years, the Marais, which extends from the very edge of the hipster-chic 11th arrondissement down to the Seine, has held sway among, well, everyone.
 The “it” neighborhood still reigns, but the action has migrated to its once sleepy northern tip.
+Here, discover six great places where the locals eat, drink, and shop in the Upper or Haut Marais.

 Up until very recently, the gluten-intolerant traveler was faced with a challenge when it came to dining out in Paris.
 A gluten-free boom has made the city far more accommodating, and has paved the way for a slew of bakeries, restaurants, and canteens that offer delicious alternatives.
 Wild & the Moon is the most recent addition to the neighborhood and offers healthful snacks, soups, crackers (made from vegetable pulp), smoothies and cold-pressed juices that are also dairy and egg-free.
 (55 Rue Charlot; wildandthemoon.fr)